Meet the Macintosh!

 have one thing in common, and it's a potential deal-killer: You _must_

-have a licensed copy of Windows with a viable registration key.
-(The
+have a licensed copy of Windows with a valid registration key.
+Add that

 The other major problem with running